louisleung5/recsys-hk-restaurants/README.md

-# recsys-hk-restaurants

-## Recommendation System using Matrix Factorization in PyTorch
+# Recommendation System using Matrix Factorization in PyTorch

 ### Project Overview
 This project implements a recommendation system using the matrix factorization technique.
 The machine learning model is built using the PyTorch library and is trained on a dataset containing ratings of restaurants given by customers in Hong Kong.